Wisconsin vs. Northwestern NCAA Football Odds, Plays and Insights | November 13, 2021

 - Wisconsin's games this year have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- Wisconsin is 4-0 against the spread and 4-0 overall in games when it records more than 26.0 points.
+- Wisconsin is 4-0 against the spread and 4-0 overall in games when it scores more than 26.0 points.

-- When Wisconsin churns out more than 413.9 yards, the team is 3-0 against the spread and 3-0 overall.
+- In games that Wisconsin picks up over 413.9 yards, the team is 3-0 against the spread and 3-0 overall.

-- This year, the Badgers have turned the ball over 18 times, six more than the Wildcats' takeaways (12).
+- The Badgers have turned the ball over 18 times this season, six more turnovers than the Wildcats have forced (12).

 - Find the latest spread and moneyline odds for Wisconsin at SISportsbook.